contact: inge.degraaf@wur.nl. (x) @Inge_deGraaf

 Earth Systems and Global Change group, Wageningen University and Research, Netherlands.

 Hello!
 I am Inge de Graaf.
-I am a hydrologist and associate professor at Wageningen University in the Earth Systems and Global Change group.
+I am a hydrologist and associate professor at Wageningen University in the Earth Systems and Global Change (ESC) group.
 I use numerical modelling to better understand large-scale groundwater systems and study how much groundwater is available worldwide for people and nature, now and in the future.

 Welcome to my website.
 Here you will find the latest news and background on the work done in my research group on groundwater modeling, groundwater use, and sustainability.